University Press (Florida Atlantic University)

 The University Press, also commonly referred to as the UP, is the student-run magazine of Florida Atlantic University in Boca Raton, Florida, US.
 The magazine is published semimonthly during the fall and spring semesters.
-The current editor-in-chief is Savannah Peifer.
+The current editor-in-chief is Sofia De la Espriella.

 History

 The UP in its current form was established in 1998 after being shut down for a period of nine months.
 It restarted up as a broadsheet but since has changed its format to a tabloid or magazine sized paper.